Orthogonal polynomials and diffusion operators: Diffusions associated with orthogonal polynomials

 \eprop

 \bpf Affine transformations map polynomials onto polynomials with the same degree.
-It suffices then to see that the associated operator $\LL_1(f)= \LL(f\circ A)\circ A^{-1}$ is again a diffusion operator, which has a family of orthogonal polynomials as eigenvectors.
+It suffices then to see that the associated operator $\LL_1(f)= \LL(f\circ A)\circ A^{-1}$ is again a diffusion operator, which has a family of orthogonal polynomials as eigenvectors: if $P_k$ is an eigenvector for $\LL$, then $P_k\circ A^{-1}$ is an eigenvector of $\LL_1$.
 Moreover, orthogonality for the measure $\mu$ is carried to orthogonality for the measure $\mu_1$.

 \epf

 Moreover, the following Proposition shows that solutions to the DOP problem are stable under products

 \bprop If $(\Omega_1, \LL_1, \mu_1)$ and $(\Omega_2, \LL_2, \mu_2)$ are solutions to the DOP problem in $\bR^{d_1}$ and $\bR^{d_2}$ respectively, then $(\Omega_1\times\Omega_2, \LL_1\otimes \Id+ \Id \otimes \LL_2, \mu_1\otimes \mu_2)$ is also a solution.